 For those without time for this whole post, here are the key points, I also recommend skimming the tables as a good reference for what different file types can do:

 - Rule of Thumb: The .searchConnector-ms file reigns supreme over all other file types (.library-ms, .URL, .LNK, .SCF, .
 INI, etc.).
-It can be used to start the WebClient service, coerce HTTP authentication, and coerce SMB authentication with one file, no user interaction from the share host, and minimal interaction from other clients.
-I highly recommend checking out the tables in this article for some quick info on this.
+It can be used to start the WebClient service, coerce HTTP authentication, and coerce SMB authentication with one file with minimal interaction from clients.
+I recommend checking out the tables in this article for some quick info on this.

 Novel Finding: Placing a .searchConnector-ms file in a user’s “Desktop” directory (ex. at C:\Users\DomainAdministrator\Desktop) while the user has a graphical login will coerce authentication, in some cases over HTTP, from the user without interaction.
 Details of this attack will be explored in a subsequent post, but when paired with bloodhound session data it represents a viable alternative to dumping LSASS in cases where a suitable target for Net-NTLM relay, such as LDAP, is available. - Under-Covered Finding: Internet Shortcut (.URL) files can coerce authentication over HTTP with user interaction without the WebClient service2.
 I’m assuming other methods of HTTP authentication coercion that take place in the browser (references to icon files in HTML pages, etc.) do the same.